PrincessMaggy/MealPalV2/README.md

 - HTML/CSS: Markup and styling languages for structuring and styling the UI.
 - Firebase: Used to store and retrieve points for each user.
 - API: A food api may analyze recipe costs and nutritional values,classify foods into allergens,compute meal plans, etc. Spoonacular food and recipe api is the only API you will ever need.
 Its effficient and reliable.
-- API: A form api that captures all feedback sent in the feedback section of the app.
+- API: A feedback form api that captures all feedback sent in the feedback section of the app.
 Each user gets a reply after their feedback has been received.

 ## Languages, Framework and Tools